Brunomachadob/xgh/README.md

 ### 21. Be used to the 'living on the edge' feeling.

-Failure and sucess are really similar and XGH is not different.
+Failure and success are really similar and XGH is not different.
-People normally think that a project can have greater chances of failing when using XGH.
+People normally think that a project can have a greater chance of failing when using XGH.
 But success is just a way of seeing it.
 The project failed.
-You learned something with it?
+Did you learn something from it?
 Then for you, it was a success!

 ### 22. The problem is only yours when your name is on the code docs.

-Never touch a class of code which you're not the author.
+Never touch a class of code in which you're not the author.
 When a team member dies or stays away for too long the thing will go down.
 When that happens use [Axiom 8](#8-be-ready-to-jump-off-when-the-boat-starts-sinking-or-blame-someone-else).